xpepermint/validatablejs/README.md

       message: 'must be present' // validator options }
   ]
-); // -> list of ValidatorError instances or an empty array
+); // -> list of ValidationError instances or an empty array
 ```

 See the `./tests` folder for details.